bodaciousbuck/open-source-pm/README.md

     Check spacing after level 3 headings.
 Consider adding spacing underneath, for space to breath.
     Ensure stars from *articles* appear as desired.
     Ensure alternate coloring is enabled for multiple lines within a table.

+    *delete above, stay below*
+    NOTE:
+    See [Open Product Management](https://github.com/ProductHired/open-product-management) for an in-depth description of the product management career field, and a smorgasboard of awesome resources!